French actor Jean-Paul Belmondo dies at the age of 88 | DW | 06.09.2021

 Belmondo first took the world of auteur cinema by storm in 1960, starring as the young criminal Michel in Jean-Luc Godard's New Wave masterpiece Breathless.

-He later transtioned to more mainstream comedies and action films, not never lost touch with his arthouse roots.
+He later transitioned to more mainstream comedies and action films, though never lost touch with his art house roots.

 -